Looking to burn more calories in less time? If so, the Inspire Fitness CR2 Cross Row might be the right machine for you!

-This newly designed fitness rower has bi-directional resistance to activate all the muscles in your body and have you blasting away fat in no time.
+This newly designed fitness rower has bi-directional resistance to activate all the muscles in your body and have you shedding body fat in no time.

-This means the resistance is controlled by moving a magnet closer or farther away from a spinning metal flywheel.
+When using the CR2, I found the resistance to be quite smooth.
+The machine uses magnetic resistance.
+This means the resistance is controlled by moving a magnet closer to or farther from a spinning metal flywheel.

-The closer the magnet is to the flywheel, the stronger the resistance.
-The further the magnet is away from the flywheel, the easier the resistance.
+The closer the magnet is to the flywheel, the stronger the resistance and vice versa.

-Due to the fact you can control the resistance up or down, we call this “adjustable” resistance.
+Because you can increase/decrease the resistance, we call this “adjustable” resistance.
 This differs from air rowers, where the resistance is controlled by how fast or slow you row.

 You can read more about the difference between air and magnetic resistance here.

-As I mentioned above, the CR2 Rowing Machine is a magnetic resistance rower with 18 levels of adjustable resistance (confirmed by Inspire Fitness).
+As mentioned, the CR2 Rowing Machine is a magnetic resistance rower with 18 levels of adjustable resistance (confirmed by Inspire Fitness).

-It has a 26 lb (12 kg) flywheel to ensure a super smooth rowing motion and silent drive chain to minimize noise.
+The 26 lb (12 kg) flywheel makes for a super smooth rowing motion and a silent drive chain to minimize noise.

-The adjustment dial on the handle makes it super easy to change resistance while you are working out!
+The adjustment dial on the handle makes it super easy to change resistance levels while working out.

-This means there is resistance on both the pulling and pushing motion of the row.
-This is extremely different than traditional rowing machines where there is only resistance on the pull and then active recovery on the push/return.
+As mentioned, the CR2 offers bi-directional resistance.
+This means there is resistance on both the pulling and pushing motion of the row (source).
+This is very different from traditional rowing machines that provide resistance on the pull and then active recovery on the push/return.

-A major benefit of having the bi-directional resistance is the activation of more muscles (especially the chest and triceps), which translates into a harder workout and more calories burned.
+So, a major benefit of bi-directional resistance is activating more muscles (especially the chest and triceps), which translates into a harder workout and more calories burned.